parameterz/echo-protocols/protocols/ucsd-standard.md

 ## Contrast Imaging, as needed

 - Minimum of 2 function loops for each view
-  - Apical 4 chamber (decrease depth) for function measurements, include ¼ of left atrium
+  - A4C LV Focused for function measurements, include ¼ of left atrium
-  - Apical 2 chamber (decrease depth) for function measurements, include ¼ of left atrium
+  - A2C LV Focused for function measurements, include ¼ of left atrium
-  - Apical long axis (decrease depth) for function measurements, include ¼ of left atrium
+  - A3C LV Focused for function measurements, include ¼ of left atrium
-  - Parasternal long axis
+  - PLAX
-  - Parasternal short axis at the level of the papillary muscles
+  - PSAX
   - RV function, as needed
   - Volume tracings for EF :meas: